 What will the money be used for?

 This crowdfunding campaign is the first step to help us getting over the hump of being a bootstrapped business into a business with capital.
-It will allow us to kick off the hardware piece of the pilot, gathering all the components we'll need to make 40 boxes, and, well, making them.
+It will allow us to kick off the hardware piece of the pilot, and begin to connect with each pilot group personally.

 - We're a small but mighty crew at HQ, led by me, George Oates.
 I'm a designer who's worked on the web for about 20 years, the last 10 of which I've spent focussed on the cultural heritage sector, bringing my commercial software design skills to bear on the digital challenges of clients like the British Museum, MoMA, Wellcome Trust, and the Wikimedia Foundation.